Eldeston/Super-Duper-Vanilla/README.md

    If you plan to contribute to this project, see [**CONTRIBUTION**](CONTRIBUTION.md) for more info.

 ## Mod Compatibility
    If you want to request mod compatibility with this shader, make a pull request in this repository with the mod that you want to enable compatibility via linking.
 If you're planning to add mod compatibility by coding it yourself, see [**CONTRIBUTION**](CONTRIBUTION.md).
-Please note that full Iris support is coming soon but it must be done on Iris end and not mines.
+Whilst SDV support for Iris has arrived (Iris 1.2.5), some features or options do not work on Iris such as timelapse mode, please note this issue needs to be fixed on Iris' end and not on this shader.

 ## License
    This shader uses the **GNU GPL 3.0** license.
 See [**LICENSE**](LICENSE) for more info.